Learning What Matters: Prioritized Concept Learning via Relative Error-driven Sample Selection: Introduction

-Experimental results across multiple instruction-tuning datasets of varying scale demonstrate that \ours achieves up to \textbf{99--100\%} of the full-data performance while using only \textbf{16--20\%} of the labeled training data.
+{Experimental results across multiple instruction-tuning datasets of varying scale demonstrate that \ours achieves up to \textbf{99–100\%} of full-data performance using only \textbf{16–20\%} of the labeled training data, \textbf{while also being faster in overall training time}—including all self-evaluation overhead}.
 In addition to these gains, \ours offers several practical advantages over existing approaches.
-First, unlike static scoring-based methods\citep{el2n, entropy, perplexity, clipscore} or concept-driven strategies that rely on additional reference VLMs~\citep{coincide}, our method uses dynamic feedback from the model’s own learning progress to guide training.
+First, unlike static scoring-based methods \citep{el2n, entropy, perplexity, clipscore} or concept-driven strategies that rely on additional reference VLMs~\citep{coincide}, our method uses dynamic feedback from the model’s own learning progress to guide training.
 Second, while many prior methods assume full access to ground-truth annotations upfront~\citep{coincide, icons}, we operate in a more realistic setting where the training pool is initially unlabeled and answers are queried only on a \textit{need basis}—drastically reducing annotation cost.
 Third, instead of merely selecting \textit{which} samples to train on~\citep{coincide, icons}, our approach also decides \textit{when} to introduce each skill—enabling curriculum-style control over both skill acquisition and learning order.
 Our contributions are as follows:

-\begin{itemize} \item We propose \textbf{PROGRESS}, a dynamic, progress-driven framework for selecting the most informative samples during VLM instruction tuning—based on relative improvement across automatically discovered skills. \item Our method achieves near full-data performance using only 16--20\% supervision across multiple instruction-tuning datasets of varying scale and across different VLMs—including the widely used LLaVA-v1.5-7B.
-It generalizes well across architectures, showing strong results on larger-capacity models like LLaVA-v1.5-13B and newer designs such as Qwen2-VL, while consistently outperforming competitive baselines and prior data-efficient methods. \item We analyze \textit{what} skills the model prioritizes and \textit{when}, revealing an interesting curriculum over skill types and difficulty—offering new insights into efficient VLM training.